 Port Everglades already handles ships from Europe and South America that are too large to fit through today's Panama Canal, but the ships must be lightly loaded.

 Timing for this project is essential as older fleets are being replaced with much larger ships and the Panama Canal is being expanded to accommodate these larger ships.

 The goals are to deepen the main navigational channels from 42 feet to 48 feet (plus 1-foot required and another 1-foot allowable overdepth for a total of 50 feet), and to deepen and widen the Entrance Channel and parts of the Intracoastal Waterway so that cargo ships can pass safely by docked cruise ships.

-The estimated cost is $374 million, which will be paid with Port Everglades revenue generated through port user fees, federal appropriations and state grants.
+The estimated cost is $389 million (as of October 2016), which will be paid with Port Everglades revenue generated through port user fees, federal appropriations and state grants.
 No local property taxes will be used for this project because Port Everglades is a self-funded enterprise of Broward County.

 * Assumes one contract for USCG Station reconfiguration and one contract for deepening and widening.